 All of these factors may accumulate and lead to dropsy and/or other diseases and infections.
 Therefore, it is very important to ensure your betta lives in a stress-free environment and is comfortable in their dwelling.

 Just like people, fish live healthier lives when stress levels are reduced.
-As a betta owner, it is a responsibility to care and tend to these matters in a reasonable manner.
+As a betta owner, it is your responsibility to care and tend to these matters.

 How to Treat Dropsy in Betta Fish?
 A Step-By-Step guide